-In our latest blog, PM+M’s wealth management director, James McIntyre, takes a look at some of the reasons why individuals may be wary of obtaining financial advice.
+In our latest blog, PM+M’s financial planning director, James McIntyre, takes a look at some of the reasons why individuals may be wary of obtaining financial advice.
 James looks to banish these myths below…

 ‘I didn’t think that I had enough funds…’